Understanding Injection Moulding: An Overview

 The Screw

-The screw, also referred to as the plasticising unit, is a heated barrel that melts the raw material.
-As it rotates, it pushes the molten material forward, applying the necessary pressure to inject it into the mould.
+The screw, also known as the plasticising unit, is a heated barrel responsible for melting the raw material.
+As the screw rotates, it pushes the molten material forward, applying pressure to inject it into the mould.

 The Mould

-The injection moulding process follows a sequence of stages, each of which is critical to the quality and characteristics of the final product.
-This sequence includes the following steps:
+The injection moulding process consists of several distinct stages, each contributing to the quality and characteristics of the final part.
+These phases include:

 1. Clamping